History of the Norfolk Mermaids

 Mermaids Around Town

-Today mermaids can be found throughout downtown and in neighborhoods.
-Some old, some new.
-Some in front of businesses, schools, hospitals and some in homeowners' yards.
-Some have had to be completely redone due to damage from the elements or unfortunately from vandals.
-Some have even disappeared.
+Today mermaids are found throughout the City, downtown and in many neighborhoods.
+Some are old, some are new.
+They live in front of businesses, schools, hospitals, and homeowners' yards.
+Thanks to the Norfolk Sister City Association and other special events, there are mermaids all over the world.
+Some have had to be completely redone due to damage by the elements or unfortunately by vandals.
+Norfolk artist Georgia Mason creates new mermaids for organizations, individuals, and businesses.
 But one thing has remained since their appearance: they are truly loved by young and old, visitors and residents alike.

 Social Media Hashtags

 If you spot a mermaid, please post with our Mermaid20 and NorfolkVA hashtags so she can keep track with her birthday photo album!